- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is always recommended to ensure that any firmware updates or downgrades are performed with caution and after thorough backup of important data.
 If there are any doubts or concerns, it is advisable to contact the manufacturer or consult with technical support to assess the potential risks and determine the best course of action.

-Although NAS Exos E 2U24 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Exos E 2U24 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -